JGShaw/PUBGraphite/README.md

 ```

 ## Running the tests
 The tests are written using Rspec, and use [VCR](https://github.com/vcr/vcr) to record and save the HTTP interactions between the RUBG gem and the PUBG API.
 The cassettes are located in `spec/cassettes`.
 If new recordings are required then delete the files in this folder, and update the values expected in the tests for all of the metrics.
+When creating new cassettes you will need to set an environment variable `PUBG_API_KEY` containing a valid API key, this key will not be stored in the cassettes.